 Building An Individualized Treatment Plant: A Clinical Assessment

 Every person who is in need of drug or alcohol rehab has different needs.
-These can include social, behavioral, medical or legal issues, in addition to the way the substance abuse has impacted their career or family life.
+These can include social, behavioral, medical or legal issues, in addition to the way the substance use has impacted their career or family life.
 A clinical assessment determines the severity of the addiction and takes all these needs into account to create a treatment plan that addresses all areas.

 Drug And Alcohol Detox Programs